Clayun/coi-realm/README.md

 3.fighter

-This plugin is dependent by `CitizensAPI`.
+All of this AI is depend on `CitizensAPI`.
 All dependents are in `libs` folder.

 The first is `miner`.It's a basically AI.